 Ensure that the anaphylactic reaction has been clearly recorded on the mother child health booklet or patient card.
-It is important that health care workers recognize the difference between fainting and anaphylaxis.
+It is important that health workers recognize the difference between fainting and anaphylaxis.

-Table 6: Clinical features of Fainting vs Anaphylaxis
+Table 6.
+Clinical features of Fainting vs Anaphylaxis

-Fainting Anaphylaxis

-Onset Usually at the time or soon after Usually some delay between 5-30 minutes

-injection after injection

-Symptoms

-Skin Usually at the time or soon after Usually some delay between 5-30 minutes

-injection after injection

-Respiratory Normal to deep breaths Noisy breathing from airways obstruction

-Cardiovascular Bradycardia Tachycardia

-Strong carotid pulse Weak carotid pulse

-Transient hypotension Hypotension

-Gastrointestinal Nausea/Vomiting Abdominal cramps

-Neurological Transient loss of consciousness, Loss of consciousness, little response once in

-good response once in recovery recovery position

-position
+Fainting Anaphylaxis Onset Usually at the time or soon after injection Usually some delay between 5-30 minutes after injection Symptoms Skin Usually at the time or soon after injection Usually some delay between 5-30 minutes after injection Respiratory Normal to deep breaths Noisy breathing from airways obstruction Cardiovascular Bradycardia Tachycardia Strong carotid pulse Weak carotid pulse Transient hypotension Hypotension Gastrointestinal Nausea/Vomiting Abdominal cramps Neurological Transient loss of consciousness, good response once in recovery position Loss of consciousness, little response once in recovery position

-Health care workers should be aware that some AEFI are unavoidable at their level while others can be prevented.
+Health workers should be aware that some AEFI are unavoidable at their level while others can be prevented